Wronskian: The Wronskian and linear independence

-Over fields of positive characteristic p the Wronskian may vanish even for linearly independent polynomials; for example, the Wronskian of x and 1 is identically 0.
+Over fields of characteristic $p$ the Wronskian may vanish even for linearly independent polynomials; for example, the Wronskian of $x^p$ and the constant function $1$ is identically zero.

 Application to linear differential equations

-In general, for an $n$th order linear differential equation, if $(n-1)$ solutions are known, the last one can be determined by using the Wronskian.
+In general, for an $n$th order linear differential equation, if $n-1$ solutions are known, the last one can be determined by using the Wronskian.

 Consider the second order differential equation in Lagrange's notation: